What to do in Washington

 Orcas is the ferry stop just before Friday Harbor.

 This is another lovely place I like.
 Mt.
 Baker.
-This takes an entire day.
+This takes an entire day if you are just driving there to enjoy the view, not including hiking.

-Hurricane Ridge, another lovely place.
+Hurricane Ridge in Olympic National Park is another lovely place.
 This takes an entire day.

 There are many u-pick farms in the area.
 You can pick strawberry, blueberry, and other berries.
-Here is one link to the Cascadian Farm from Natasha
+Carnation has a few of these farms.

 I find that by letting myself get lost, I discover new places.